Learn how to prevent wildfires, manage your campfire, and how to check the status of trails before you hike while fires are burning.

 - Make sure there are no overhanging tree branches near the fire.

-- If needed, scoop a small hole to mineral soil in the center of the pit.
+- If needed, scoop a small hole in mineral soil in the center of the pit.
 Set this material aside, and replace it in the ring when the fire is totally out before leaving the area.

 - Keep campfire rings small and use wood no bigger than the ring.